 The Boat Shop at the Museum is an authentic working shop, active whenever the Museum is open.
 The Shop undertakes construction and restoration projects around which classes in boatbuilding and woodworking are structured.
 Finished projects are launched into the St. Lawrence River for the enjoyment of the public.
 Boat building and restoration classes for local high school students takes place on-site at the Museum throughout the year and during the summer months.

 Highlights of the TIBM’s High School Boatbuilding Program:

 The Museum is committed to getting kids onto the river.

-For centuries, sailing has been part of River life, and again in 2017 the Museum is providing sailing courses to give local Gananoque children a fun introduction to the sport of sailing.
-This year, due to popular demand, the Museum is offering an extra week, for a total of 3 one-week sessions.
+For centuries, sailing has been part of River life, and every summer the Museum provides sailing courses to give local Gananoque children a fun introduction to the sport of sailing.
+Three (3), one-week sessions are typically offered.

 Students will get a basic introduction, upgrades to their current qualifications and learn to be comfortable and safe around boats.
 They will also be offered an opportunity to learn correct fundamental movement on the vessels and build overall sports skills.

 The emphasis is on fun, with lots of games and on-land (and on islands) activities as well as a chance to get out on the water on small, two-person sailing dinghies.
 The program teaches children the basics of sailing using Sail Canada’s CANSail 1 & 2 standards.

 For more information contact the Museum directly, or like us on Facebook to get information about current and upcoming programs.